SilentVoid13/Silent_Packer/README.md

 - XOR

 Support for AES encryption should arrive soon.
+You can suggest me a cipher method that you want me to add.

 ## Encryption methods